bvkatwijk/bvkatwijk.github.io/vault/Blog/AI - The Brainmade Mark.md

 Currently (2024) it's still doable to confidently identify many posts as being AI-generated, but the opposite is not true.
 I have no way of knowing that a piece of information is actual human-made content or that the generative model used is just one that has become good enough to fool me.

 YouTuber [Tris Oaten at NoBoilerplate](https://www.youtube.com/@NoBoilerplate) created a video  [The "BrainMade" mark](https://www.youtube.com/watch?v=kul0z3OTmVM) where he explains his initiative of including a logo, [BrainMade](https://brainmade.org/) - indicating what you are looking at is content of a real human being.
-I like this - it is an explicit statement that what you are looking at is created by an actual human being.
+I like this - it is an explicit statement that what you are looking at is created by someone real.
+With intent, effort and passion.

 I use AI here and there - for example, finding a few ways to phrase something differently.
 But everything on this site is me, my opinions, my experience.
 My goal is to have a place to show who I am, and AI is (and will not be) a part of that.